-Highlights of our Fiscal Year 2017 NEO Compensation Decisions and the Impact of Company Performance on Compensation.
+Highlights of our Fiscal Year 2018 NEO Compensation Decisions and the Impact of Company Performance on Compensation.

-We believe fiscal 2017 compensation appropriately aligned named executive officers' pay with our corporate performance, with a significant portion of the compensation paid to our named executive officers based on our performance against pre-established corporate financial goals.
+We believe fiscal 2018 compensation appropriately aligned named executive officers' pay with our corporate performance, with a significant portion of the compensation paid to our named executive officers based on our performance against pre-established corporate financial goals.

 Base Salary.
-All of our named executive officers received a base salary increase for calendar 2017 during our annual salary review process that took place in November 2016.
-The increases, which ranged from 3% to 7%, were made in recognition of the officers' strong individual performance and leadership.
-With these increases, overall, the base salaries of our named executive officers are aligned and consistent with our compensation philosophy, which considers individual performance and leadership, scope of responsibilities, and benchmark compensation data to arrive at a market competitive base level of compensation appropriate for the individual.
-(See pages 38-40 for further details).
+All of our named executive officers received a base salary increase for calendar 2018 during our annual salary review process that took place in November 2017.
+These increases, which ranged from 2% to 6%, were made in recognition of the officers' strong individual performance and leadership.
+In addition, Ms. McLaughlin received a base salary increase during the year in connection with her promotion and the associated increased job responsibilities she assumed, which was based on a review of market data, as further described in this CD&A. With these increases, overall, the base salaries of our named executive officers for fiscal 2018 were aligned and consistent with our compensation philosophy, which considers individual performance and leadership, scope of responsibilities, the number of years the executive has held the position, and benchmark compensation data to arrive at a market competitive base level of compensation appropriate for the individual.
+(See pages 39-42 for further details).

 STI Awards and Payouts.
-The Company achieved performance between the stretch and maximum levels of the adjusted EBIT metric and between target and stretch levels of the NWC days metric established by the Committee under our STI program, resulting in a payout of the portion of the award that is based on our financial performance of 147.3% of target.
-The balance of the amounts paid in respect of STI awards to our named executive officers reflected their strong individual performance and leadership (ranging from 90% to 145% of target), with the total STI awards ranging from 130% to 147% of the named executive officer's target award.
-(See pages 38-40 for further details).
+The Company achieved performance above the maximum level of the adjusted earnings before interest and taxes ("EBIT") metric and within the target range level of the net working capital ("NWC") days metric established by the Committee under our short-term incentive ("STI") program, resulting in a payout of the portion of the award that is based on our financial performance of 180% of target.
+The balance of the amounts paid in respect of STI awards to members of our Management Executive Committee, including our named executive officers, reflected their individual performance and leadership, and ranged from 0% to 160% of target.
+The total STI awards made to the members of our Management Executive Committee, including our named executive officers, ranged from 126% to 174% of the named executive officer's target award.
+(See pages 39-42 for further details about awards and payouts made to our named executive officers).

 LTI Awards and Payouts.
-Our LTI awards consist of a combination of PSUs (35%), TSUs (30%) and stock options (35%) (with percentages measured based on the awards' grant date values, assuming target level achievement of applicable performance metrics in the case of PSUs).
-The grant date value of the awards granted in fiscal 2017 to each named executive officer was based on an assessment of the named executive officer's position, role and responsibilities within the Company, the overall competitiveness of his total direct compensation, and internal equity (the relationship of pay among the executive officers in the context of their responsibilities) considerations.
+Our long-term incentive ("LTI") awards consist of a combination of performance-based restricted stock units ("PSUs") (35%), time-based restricted stock units ("TSUs") (30%) and stock options (35%) (with percentages measured based on the awards' grant date values, assuming target level achievement of applicable performance metrics in the case of PSUs).
+The grant date value of the awards granted in fiscal 2018 to each named executive officer was based on an assessment of the named executive officer's position, role and responsibilities within the Company, the overall competitiveness of his or her total direct compensation, and internal equity (the relationship of pay among the executive officers in the context of their responsibilities) considerations.
+In addition, as described below, Ms. McLaughlin received a supplemental LTI award in connection with her promotion to the role of Senior Vice President and Chief Financial Officer.